-The PTX Universal PanTiltheads provide a new dimension of production functionality and versatility.
-Together with your favorite camera or camcorder, PTX gives you the ability to remotely control most camera operations, including pan, tilt, zoom, iris and focus, using a joystick and various software interfaces.
+PTX Universal PanTiltheads provide a new dimension of production functionality and versatility.
+Using VISCA and DMX controllers with your favorite camera or camcorder, PTX gives you the ability to remotely control most camera operations, including pan, tilt, zoom, iris and focus, using a joystick and various hardware and software interfaces.

 The chassis support the following connections and protocols: